dereuromark/cakephp-hashid/README.md

 [![Total Downloads](https://poser.pugx.org/dereuromark/cakephp-hashid/d/total.svg)](https://packagist.org/packages/dereuromark/cakephp-hashid)
 [![Coding Standards](https://img.shields.io/badge/cs-PSR--2--R-yellow.svg)](https://github.com/php-fig-rectified/fig-rectified-standards)

-A CakePHP 3.x plugin to
+## A CakePHP 3.x plugin to
 - easily use [hashids](https://github.com/ivanakimov/hashids.php) for your database table lookups
 - cloak the actual numeric primary key behind the record (assuming you use a non public salt) for URLs, APIs and alike

+### Why hashids:
+- They are super short, especially for the URL
+- They are lightweight and [fast](https://github.com/ivanakimov/hashids.php#speed).
+They work on the fly and require no table fields or other setup, no overhead involved.

-Why not UUIDS?
+### Why not UUIDS?
 - UUIDs can be up to 200x slower with growing DB tables, complex or heavy joins and especially with CakePHP default char(36).
 But even with the recommended binary(16) it would not be ideal.
 - UUIDS often times completely replace the primary key, making it impossible to sort anymore on those records.
 This is especially problematic with data that gets inserted at the same time (same datetime for created).
-- UUIDS are often used to just cloak the numeric primary keys visilibity of how much gets inserted over time.
+- UUIDS are often used to just cloak the numeric primary keys visibility of how much gets inserted over time.
 But that is not what they should be used for.
 If you want to synch data across DBs, then they are useful.
 But they should not be abused for other things.

-Why hashids:
-- They are super short, especially for the URL
-- They are lightweight and [fast](https://github.com/ivanakimov/hashids.php#speed).
-They work on the fly and require no table fields or other setup, no overhead involved.

 Bottom line: Use hashids when you do not want to expose your database ids to the user.